scottx611x/zappa-demo/README.md

 - `python tests.py`

 # Deploying & Updating:
-We are deployed on AWS using a nifty tool called: [Zappa](https://github.com/Miserlou/Zappa)

-In short, this allows for great horizontal scaling, zero server maintenance/downtime, and we are only charged for the time that people access the site.

 - Zappa allows for extremely simple staging of different enviornments
 - To deploy an environment, simply: `zappa deploy <enviornment_name>`
 - Ex: `zappa deploy development`